Ek Nanad Ki Khushiyon Ki Chaabi – Meri Bhabhi

 Ek Nanad Ki Khushiyon Ki Chaabi...
-Meri Bhabhi (English: The key to a girl's happiness...
-My sister-in-law) or simply Meri Bhabhi (My Brother's Wife) (International Title: Brave and Beautiful) is an Indian television soap opera which aired on Star Plus.
-The show premiered on 17 June 2013.
+Meri Bhabhi is an Indian Hindi-language television soap opera which aired on StarPlus from 17 June 2013 to 12 April 2014.
+The series was dubbed in English and aired on Star Life as Brave & Beautiful.

 The show outlines the bond of love between the nanad (the sister of one's husband) and bhabhi (the wife of one's brother) of the Shergill family.
-The show went off air on 12 April 2014, replaced by Ek Hasina Thi.

-Shemaroo Entertainment has Owned the TV Rights and aired The Show on Shemaroo Umang from 5 April 2022.

 Plot summary

-Shraddha, the only daughter of Delhi-based colonel Zorwar Shergil, marries her boyfriend, Bobby against her family's wishes and starts living with him in Mumbai.
-They have a son, named Dhruv and Shraddha keeps in touch with her brother, Anand's wife Kritika "Kittu".
+Shraddha, the only daughter of Delhi-based colonel Zorawar Shergill, marries her boyfriend Bobby against her family's wishes and starts living with him in Mumbai.
+They have a son named Dhruv, and Shraddha keeps in touch with her brother, Anand's wife Kritika "Kittu".

 Sometime later, suspecting Shraddha of being in trouble, Kittu convinces Anand to pay her a surprise visit in Mumbai where Anand discovers that Bobby has left Shraddha and Dhruv to fend for themselves and Shraddha is struggling to make ends meet.
 He brings her back home with him, after several hurdles, Shraddha procures a divorce from Bobby with help from Anand's lawyer friend, Jas and Kittu's brother, Kunal.
 Kunal and Shraddha fall in love but his mother Kamini tries to keep them apart not wanting a divorced single mother for a daughter-in-law.
 Wanting to do everything she can for her nanad's happiness, Kittu helps Kunal and Shraddha elope but their families arrive in the nick of time.
 Zorawar forces Shraddha to choose between him and Kunal, and she leaves a heartbroken Kunal for her family.

-This worsens the relationship between Kittu and Anand who blames Kittu for the situation, Kittu decides to move to her parents' home till she wins back Anand's respect and trust, feeling sorry for Kittu, Kunal and Shraddha team up to patch things for her with Anand and tell Anand that Kittu is pregnant, Anand starts taking care of Kittu and brings her home, after some confusion, Anand realises Kittu is not pregnant and accuses her of not deserving his trust, unaware that she had no role in the plan, by the time Jas explains the situation to him, Kittu has gone missing, he finds her about to commit suicide and apologises.
+This worsens the relationship between Kittu and Anand who blames Kittu for the situation, Kittu decides to move to her parents' home till she wins back Anand's respect and trust, feeling sorry for Kittu, Kunal and Shraddha team up to patch things for her with Anand and tell Anand that Kittu is pregnant, Anand starts taking care of Kittu and brings her home.
+After some confusion, Anand realises Kittu is not pregnant and accuses her of not deserving his trust, unaware that she had no role in the plan.
+By the time Jas explains the situation to him, Kittu has gone missing, he finds her just about to commit suicide and apologises.
 They reconcile and reunite.